-SpeedFins is committed for the development of finswimming and freediving sports all over the world.
+SpeedFins aims to develop the finswimming, freediving and Lifesaving sports all over the world.

 SpeedFins was established in 1994 at Pikalyovo (Pikalevo), Russia.
-Since then, our reputation for innovation and excellence has kept SpeedFins as one of the Monofins manufacturers in the world.
+Since then, our reputation for innovation and excellence has kept SpeedFins as one of the best Monofins and Fins manufacturers in the world.

 We have long-term produce and trade experience worldwide.
 Customers from many countries such as: Japan, Korea, China, Hong Kong, Vietnam, Italy, Germany, France, Latvia, Lithuania, Great Britain, Finland, Estonia, Russian Federation, Ukraine, Belarus, Turkey, Columbia, Mexico, United States of America, Canada, Australia and etc. are satisfied with our product.

-First of all we think about the quality of our products.
-We use only high quality materials and strong quality assurance and control during production, what allows us to offer our clients the best technical solutions in the market to satisfy their needs in an effective and efficient way.
+First of all, out priority is the quality of our products.
+We use only high-performance materials and strong quality assurance and control during the production, what allows us to offer our clients the best technical solutions in the market to satisfy their needs in the most productive way.

-Distribution channels include federations, teams, sporting Goods stores.
-We were also cooperated with Leaderfins (Estonia) from 2003 to 2010.
+We distribute our goods to federations, teams, sporting Goods stores.
+We have also cooperated with Leaderfins (Estonia) from 2003 to 2010.

 Our monofins and fins are presented in the different kind of championships.